JayNightmare/GitHub-Portfolio-Viewer/README.md

 - **Search**: Use the search bar to filter projects by name or description
 - **Theme Selection**: Toggle between themes using the buttons in the top-right corner
 - **View Projects**: Click on project cards to visit their GitHub repositories
-- **Organizations**: View and access organizations at the bottom of the page
+- **Organizations**: View and access organizations on the Organization Tab

 ## Responsive Design